 An introduction to the law of contracts, including offer, acceptance, consideration, performance, breach and damages.
 A general theoretical discussion is supplemented with specific concentrations in contract law proceedings.
-Prerequisite(s): LAS 101 or BUS 205 and LAS 111 ination and closings.
-Corequiste(s) LAS 101
+Prerequisite(s): LAS 101 or BUS 205 and LAS 111

 LAS 175-PROPERTY LAW